SAP-archive/SAPJamWorkPatternJIRAIntegration/README.md

   2. Copy/paste from SAP Jam the Local IdP certificate
 7. In the SAP Jam Admin console, go to **External Applications**.
 NOTE: Use SAP Jam assertion in calls to JIRA.
-  1. From the JIRA Incoming Authentication, copy/paste the Client ID and Client Secret.
+  1. Click Add Application > Third-party ODATA Source
+  2. Enter a descriptive name for the external application.
+Example: My JIRA
-  2. Select Per User authentication type. **NOTE: Per User authentication is based on user's email address.
+  3. Under the "Select Authentication Type" dropdown, select "Per User".  **NOTE: Per User authentication is based on user's email address.
 Ensure the email address in Jam user profile matches that of in the JIRA user profile.**
+  4. From the JIRA Incoming Authentication screen, copy/paste the Client ID and Client Secret into the OAuth 2.0 Client Id and Secret fields respectively.
-  3. Fill in the host/port for JIRA and use "/jira/plugins/servlet/sapjam/auth/token" as the token path
+  5. Fill in the host/port for JIRA and use "/jira/plugins/servlet/sapjam/auth/token" as the token path
-  4. Copy/paste from JIRA Incoming Authentication the IdP ID as the Service Provider Name
+  6. Copy/paste from JIRA Incoming Authentication the IdP ID as the Service Provider Name
+  7. Scope is left blank.
-  5. Select JIRA OAuth client as the Trusted OAuth Client (optimize away security callbacks to JIRA if OAuth client is trusted)
+  8. Select the respective JIRA OAuth client under the "Select Trusted OAuth Client" dropdown (optimize away security callbacks to JIRA if OAuth client is trusted)
-  6. Select SAP Jam as the source of SAML assertion
+  9. Select "SAP Jam" under the "Select the source of the SAML assertion provided by SAP Jam" dropdown.

 ## Register JIRA Record Types
 1. In JIRA administration under External Application that was just created,